 The Company's operations, as well as those of its competitors, are subject to extensive federal, state and local environmental regulation.
-BNSF Railway's operating procedures include practices to protect the environment from the risks inherent in railroad operations, which frequently involve transporting chemicals and other hazardous materials.
-Additionally, many of BNSF Railway's land holdings are and have been used for industrial or transportation-related purposes or leased to commercial or industrial companies whose activities may have resulted in discharges onto the property.
-As a result, BNSF Railway is subject to environmental cleanup and enforcement actions.
+BNSF's operating procedures include practices to protect the environment from the risks inherent in railroad operations, which frequently involve transporting chemicals and other hazardous materials.
+Additionally, many of BNSF's land holdings are and have been used for industrial or transportation-related purposes or leased to commercial or industrial companies whose activities may have resulted in discharges onto the property.
+As a result, BNSF is subject to environmental cleanup and enforcement actions.
 In particular, the federal Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), also known as the Superfund law, as well as similar state laws, generally impose joint and several liability for cleanup and enforcement costs on current and former owners and operators of a site without regard to fault or the legality of the original conduct.
-BNSF Railway has been notified that it is a potentially responsible party (PRP) for study and cleanup costs at Superfund sites for which investigation and remediation payments are or will be made or are yet to be determined (the Superfund sites) and, in many instances, is one of several PRPs.
-In addition, BNSF Railway may be considered a PRP under certain other laws.
-Accordingly, under CERCLA and other federal and state statutes, BNSF Railway may be held jointly and severally liable for all environmental costs associated with a particular site.
-If there are other PRPs, BNSF Railway generally participates in the cleanup of these sites through cost-sharing agreements with terms that vary from site to site.
+BNSF has been notified that it is a potentially responsible party (PRP) for study and cleanup costs at Superfund sites for which investigation and remediation payments are or will be made or are yet to be determined (the Superfund sites) and, in many instances, is one of several PRPs.
+In addition, BNSF may be considered a PRP under certain other laws.
+Accordingly, under CERCLA and other federal and state statutes, BNSF generally participates in the cleanup of these sites through cost-sharing agreements with terms that vary from site to site.
 Costs are typically allocated based on such factors as relative volumetric contribution of material, the amount of time the site was owned or operated and/or the portion of the total site owned or operated by each PRP.

-BNSF Railway is involved in a number of administrative and judicial proceedings and other mandatory cleanup efforts for 223 sites, including 18 Superfund sites, at which it is participating in the study or cleanup, or both, of alleged environmental contamination.
+BNSF is involved in a number of administrative and judicial proceedings and other mandatory cleanup efforts for 220 sites, including 18 Superfund sites, at which it is participating in the study or cleanup, or both, of alleged environmental contamination.

-Liabilities for environmental cleanup costs are recorded when BNSF Railway's liability for environmental cleanup is probable and reasonably estimable.
+Liabilities for environmental cleanup costs are recorded when BNSF's liability for environmental cleanup is probable and reasonably estimable.
 Subsequent adjustments to initial estimates are recorded as necessary based upon additional information developed in subsequent periods.
 Environmental costs include initial site surveys and environmental studies as well as costs for remediation of sites determined to be contaminated.

-BNSF Railway estimates the ultimate cost of cleanup efforts at its known environmental sites on an annual basis during the third quarter.
+BNSF estimates the ultimate cost of cleanup efforts at its known environmental sites on an annual basis during the third quarter.
 Ultimate cost estimates for environmental sites are based on current estimated percentage to closure ratios, possible remediation work plans and estimates of the costs and likelihood of each possible outcome, historical payment patterns, and benchmark patterns developed from data accumulated from industry and public sources, including the Environmental Protection Agency and other governmental agencies.
 These factors incorporate into the estimates experience gained from cleanup efforts at other similar sites.
 The most significant assumptions are the possible remediation work plans and estimates of the costs and likelihood of each possible outcome for the larger sites.

-Annual studies do not include (i) contaminated sites of which the Company is not aware; (ii) additional amounts for third-party tort claims, which arise out of contaminants allegedly migrating from BNSF Railway property, due to a limited number of sites; or (iii) natural resource damage claims.
-BNSF Railway continues to estimate third-party tort claims on a site by site basis when the liability for such claims is probable and reasonably estimable.
-BNSF Railway's recorded liability for third-party tort claims as of December 31, 2015 and 2014 was \$12 million and \$15 million, respectively.
+Annual studies do not include (i) contaminated sites of which the Company is not aware; (ii) additional amounts for third-party tort claims, which arise out of contaminants allegedly migrating from BNSF property, due to a limited number of sites; or (iii) natural resource damage claims.
+BNSF continues to estimate third-party tort claims on a site by site basis when the liability for such claims is probable and reasonably estimable.
+BNSF's recorded liability for third-party tort claims as of December 31, 2016 and 2015 was \$12 million for both periods.